JakobSpahn/time_series_pipeline/README.md

 - This is one of the most sensitive parts of pre-processing.
 Some outliers may be measurement errors, while others may be natural anomalies.

 Thus, our solution is semi-automatic: outliers that may be measurement errors (or NaN-values e.g. '9999') are only flagged.
 The user then decides whether the flagged outliers should be cleaned.
 Following this, the user will have to look at each column individually.

-Outliers are detected depending on the column:
+#### Outliers are detected depending on the column:
 If a column has high correlation (>0.7) with other columns, it will use multivariate outlier detection using those other columns.
 For this, the mahalanobis-distance is computed for each of the data points.

-If
+If a column has no high correlation with other columns, a univariate outlier detection method is chosen.
+For this, the absolute z-score for each data point in the column is computed.
+The values with a threshold above 3 are then marked as outliers.

+#### Some of the detected outliers are then flagged:
+First, consecutive outliers are grouped, forming outlier-ranges.
+For each range, the mean is computed.
+This results in a list containing the mean of each outlier-range.
+The absolute z-score for this list is then calculated and elements with a threshold above ```>1``` are flagged.

 ## Issues and Limitations
 ### Issues with datasets from the /data/example/ category: